Investment strategies Investing in private markets

 • Risks may include illiquidity of invested assets, long-term binding commitments of 10 or more years, and higher costs to invest.

-However, qualified individual clients1 looking for the opportunity for long-term portfolio growth, and who are comfortable with illiquid investments, may want to consider an allocation to private markets.
+However, qualified individual clients1 looking for the opportunity for long-term portfolio growth, and who are comfortable with illiquid investments and who can tolerate the additional risk associated with investing in private markets, may want to consider an allocation to this asset class.

 The first step in assessing whether private investing might be a way to achieve your long-term financial goals is to learn more about it.
 Below, we look at the potential opportunities and risks to help you make an informed decision.